The Soccer Game, bit by bit: An information-theoretic analysis: Introduction

-While studying a soccer match as an evolving clustered network, we start from the proposition that players' spatial distribution on the pitch is the determining variable for clustering.
-Intuitively we could think that an optimal assignment of players to clusters would require a physical distance measure, predicating link weights by player relative distance.
+Intuitively, we could think that an optimal assignment of players to clusters would require a physical distance measure, predicating link weights by player relative distance.
 However, there are complicating factors to the usage of such a precise measurement, as the importance of inter-player distance is not independent of game play \cite{Ramos2018}.
 It varies with pitch location, ball position, game rules, environmentals (such as playing surfaces or weather), or the relation between time and distance in dynamic game settings.
 All these contribute to the actual player's instantaneous grasp of his performance environment and perception of opportunity for action \cite{Araujo2016}.
-The network representations we are using for the present analysis were built with a different approach.
-Instead of inter player links weighed by distance, players were clustered into homogeneous and disjoint groups connected by a single link \cite{Ramos2017}, using the formalism of hypergraphs \cite{Berge1973}.
-A hypergraph is characterized by having multiple nodes connected by a single link in contrast with a traditional graph where links have a maximum of two endpoints.
-A set of nodes that share a link is called a simplex.
-The process to identify these sets is non parametric and is explained in \cite{Ramos2017}.
-It guarantees that no node is closer to a node belonging to a different simplex than to its closest node in the same simplex.
-In the particular context of the present article, simplices are sets or clusters, and the collection of simplices observed in a single sample, a clustering.
-In the reminder of this document, we use the terms simplex and cluster interchangeably, all referring to the same construct: a group of players in articulated interaction and proximity.
-An example of the clustering process is illustrated in figure \ref{fig:7} in the appendix.